-Around the world it’s estimated that around one billion tonnes (around the weight of around 2,500 jumbo-jets) is burnt each year through open and uncontrolled fires.
-When we burn wood, harmful pollutants are released including PM2.5, which can have a devastating impact on our heath.
+Around the world, it’s estimated that around one billion tonnes (around the weight of around 2,500 jumbo-jets) are burnt each year through open and uncontrolled fires.
+When we burn wood, harmful pollutants are released including PM2.5, which can have a devastating impact on our health.

 The truth is people usually burn waste when their options are limited.
-In lower and middle income countries around 2 billion people don’t have their solid waste collected at all, which means they have to take responsibility for their own removal of waste.
+In lower and middle-income countries around 2 billion people don’t have their solid waste collected at all, which means they have to take responsibility for their own removal of waste – refer to the key points at the start of this article.
 Herein lies a huge problem.
-With limited space to dump rubbish, and even more limited options to dispose of waste, a great deal of people resort to burning rubbish.
+With limited space to dump rubbish, and even more limited options to dispose of waste, a lot of people resort to burning rubbish.

-There needs to be better facilities in these middle and lower income countries to help educate people about the dangers of burning waste.
+There need to be better facilities in these middle and lower-income countries to help educate people about the dangers of burning waste.
 However, this needs to be backed up with incentives and support from the governments in these countries, to make sure all nations are helping contribute to cleaner air for all.
-Cleaner air will mean a better environment, fewer hospital admissions due to breathing difficulties, and ultimately fewer pollution related deaths.
+Cleaner air will mean a better environment, fewer hospital admissions due to breathing difficulties, and ultimately fewer pollution-related deaths.
 Action is needed now.

 Burning Waste in UK – What Are Your Options?

-There is no rules against burning rubbish on a bonfire in your garden.
-However, there are rules in place to prevent bonfies from causing a nuisance to neighbours or a hazard to safety.
+There are no rules against burning rubbish on a bonfire in your garden.
+However, there are rules in place to prevent bonfires from causing a nuisance to neighbours or a hazard to safety.
 These include the following points: